 "As has been indicated in the previous section, the IRP and LCEP are the drivers for determining the company's investment programmes on a rolling basis.
 It is therefore important that the IRP/LCEP is reviewed at periodic mile stones to assess whether the driving assumptions remain relevant or were in fact realized.
 This will result in a necessary regular "tweaking" of the investment plans on an on-going basis.
-The Commission cannot be unmindful of the implications that the approvals of investment plan have on the rate base and the tariff, where on the one hand shortfalls in investment to meet demand or replacement of facilities can impact on the quality of supply while on the other hand over or ill-timed investment can result in excessive rates and less than efficient utilization of capital invested.
-So while the Commission will tend to be conservative in its consideration of the investment plan it remains conscious of the importance of balancing the two consequences in the consumers' interest.
+The Commission cannot be unmindful of the implications that the approvals of investment plan have on the rate base and the tariff, where on the one hand shortfalls in investment to meet demand or replacement of facilities can impact on the quality of supply while on the other hand over or ill-timed investment can result in excessive rates and less than efficient utilization of capital investment plan it remains conscious of the importance of balancing the two consequences in the consumers' interest.